Nausea: Causes, Symptoms, Treatment & Best Home Remedies (2026 Guide)

 • Drink small amounts of fluids

-Water, clear soups, or oral rehydration solutions help maintain hydration.
-Taking small sips can reduce stomach irritation and prevent dehydration.
+Water, clear soups, or oral rehydration solutions help prevent dehydration.
+Taking small sips is easier on the stomach.

-Ginger is commonly used to ease digestive discomfort.
-Ginger tea or small amounts of fresh ginger may help reduce nausea in some people.
+Ginger is known for its natural anti-nausea effects.
+Ginger tea or small pieces of fresh ginger may help settle the stomach.

 • Eat light and bland foods